Local SEO services: What every small business owner needs to know

 Remember: Google is smarter than you are.
 Don’t try to “game” the system.
 Don’t post repetitive or duplicate content.
 Don’t “stuff” keywords or farm worthless links.
 Don’t attempt to appear as something you aren’t—or Google will punish you and you’ll end up ranking lower than you started.

-3. Use reputation management software
+3. Use reputation management software to boost optimization

 If this all sounds a little overwhelming, you’re not alone.
 Busy small business owners rarely have a lot of time to improve their local SEO by managing their online presence and staying on top of all their reviews.